 Making an argument against small appliances is probably an uphill battle in these days when everyone loves their Instant Pots, air fryers, and toaster ovens, to name just a few of the most popular.
 And some small appliances can make cooking quicker and more convenient, so they're not all bad.
 But how to decide?

 The truth is, a basic range can do pretty much everything that most cooks need.
 So one way to decide would be to only get small appliances that can do something your range can't.
 Such appliances are standard in most kitchens and include toasters, microwaves, coffee makers, and stand mixers.
-More serious or adventurous cooks might also want a blender and/or food processor, waffle maker, and sous vide circulator.
+More serious or adventurous cooks might also have a blender and/or food processor, waffle maker, and sous vide circulator.
 If you're really into coffee or tea, you may also want a bean grinder and an electric kettle.
 The list goes on, and you can end up with a dozen or more of these appliances taking up space on your counter and in your cupboards.
 Some will get more use than others.

 So once again, we're not saying you shouldn't own any small appliances.
 We're just saying that you should give it some serious consideration before buying the latest fad.
 You don't need an Instant Pot when you can buy a stove top pressure cooker, and they take up a lot of space--but some people really swear by them.
 And will you really use a slow cooker?
 (Some people do, but many people don't.)